-In order to remain optimal, non-cooperative bids decrease in θ .
+At the benchmark, in order to remain optimal, Nash equilibrium bids are decreasing in the click ratio θ .
 If the substitutability between both positions becomes perfect, bidders should bid less as the need to outbid competitors to win the highest position decreases.
 However, when coordination is active, if the substitutability between positions increases, incentive compatibility constraints become more stringent.
-Profits from cheating and aiming at second position of the player with the lowest valuation increases in θ .
-To see this, recall that from relations (4) and (5), incentive compatibility constraints for this member are given by $IC_3 : \tau \ge \alpha_1 \left(x_3 - b_1^{\mathcal{N}}\right) \equiv \tilde{\pi}3(.)$ and $IC'3 : \tau \ge \alpha_2 \left(x_3 - b_2^{\mathcal{N}}\right) \equiv \tilde{\pi}3(.)$.
+The low-valuing player's profit from cheating and aiming at second position increases with θ .
+To see this, recall that the incentive compatibility constraints for this member are given by $IC_3: \tau \geq \alpha_1(x_3 - b_1^{\mathcal{N}})$ and $IC_3': \tau \geq \alpha_2(x_3 - b_2^{\mathcal{N}})$.
 The player's payoff from deviating to position one is independent of θ .
 However, his payoff is strictly increasing in θ in the case of a deviation to the second position.
-The bidding agency is under a constraint to release the second-highest valuing member's bid in order to maintain the ranking, which in turn makes the internal competition difficult to contain.
+As a result, the bidding agency is under a constraint to release the second-highest valuing member in order to keep the incentives aligned and to maintain the ranking, which in turn makes the internal competition difficult to contain.